-Staff from individual programs using the system will provide notice as part of research enrollment procedures as required and approved by their research office and/or institutional review board providing oversight.
+Staff from individual programs using the system will provide notice as part of enrollment procedures as required and approved by their research office, institutional review board, and/or other approving authority providing oversight.
 A copy of the notices from the programs are not currently available.